-Before even seeking a settlement, the policyholder and their beneficiaries must make the conscious decision to pursue a life settlement.
-This means contacting your financial advisor and looking into all alternatives to make sure that a life settlement is the most advantageous solution for you.
+Before making a decision, the policyholder and their beneficiaries must make the conscious decision to pursue this option.
+This means contacting your financial advisor or the Abacus team and looking into all alternatives to make sure that it is the most advantageous solution for you.

 2. Determine Eligibility

-There are certain specifics that determine if an individual will qualify for a life settlement, such as premiums, the life expectancy of the insured, and the death benefit.
+There are certain specifics that determine if an individual will qualify, such as premiums, the life expectancy of the insured, and the death benefit.
 At this point, an Abacus representative would contact the insured to inquire about their age and any medical ailments.
 The information disclosed will be used by an in-house medical underwriter who will calculate the insured’s life expectancy and determine how much the policy is worth at no cost to the insured.

 Abacus, or the chosen buyer, would then extend an offer to the insured.
-The offer would be more than the settlement price, but less than the net death benefit.
+The offer would be more than the price, but less than the net death benefit.
 The buyer must be licensed in the state in which the owner of policy resides.

 If the amount offered by the licensed buyer is acceptable to the policy seller, they can choose to accept the offer and request the required documents for review.

-At this time the licensed buyer generates state-approved life settlement contracting documents.
+At this time, the licensed buyer generates state-approved contracting documents.
 These documents are utilized to record the life settlement transaction as well as spell out the agreement between the seller and the purchaser.
-Both parties must sign and notarize the life settlement contracts.
+Both parties must sign and notarize the contracts.

 Once the contracts are executed and all the required accompanying documents have been received, the verification process begins.
 Often completed by a third party like a law firm, this verification agent will check that all the contracting documents have been completed properly.
 They may also check that the policy is in full force and good standing with the insurance company.
 They will verify that the funds for the purchase have been put in an escrow account for the policy seller.